cogdog/truwriter/README.md

 * [TRU Undergraduate Research Journal](http://undergradjournal.trubox.ca/)
 * [Alan Levine’s Publications for a portfolio](http://cogdogpapers.trubox.ca/)

+And if you make a TRU Writer site, please pleas pretty please fork this repo to edit this Readme with a link to your new site.

+If you have problems, feature suggestions, small bags of gold coin for me, please [contact me via the issues area](https://github.com/cogdog/truwriter/issues) on this repo.

 ## Relatively New Features

 **Provide an Email, Edit your Work Later** A major limitation of the first versions was that authors had no ability to edit their work after publishing (that's what happens when you don't have logins).
-As of November 2015, authors have a new field where they can enter an email address- if this is provided (and it is not required), they will receive via email a special coded URL they can use at anytime to modify their work.
+As of November 2015, authors have a new field where they can enter an email address- if this is provided (it is not required), they will receive via email a special coded URL they can use at anytime to modify their work.

-When published, any writing with an email is published with a `Get Edit Link` button at the bottom which will resend the link to the email associated with the item.
+When published, any writing with an email is published with a `Get Edit Link` button at the bottom which will resend the link to the email associated with it.

 ![](images/email-request.jpg "Email Request Link")